acadadev/rosrider_doc/05_PARAMETERS/README.md

 A higher PWM frequency generally leads to:

-- Smoother Motor Operation: More frequent switching reduces motor torque ripple.
+- Smoother Motor Operation: More frequent switching reduces motor torque ripple
-- Improved Responsiveness: Faster reaction to control inputs.
+- Improved Responsiveness: Faster reaction to control inputs

 However, a higher frequency can also result in:

-- Increased Power Dissipation: More switching losses in the motor driver.
+- Increased Power Dissipation: More switching losses in the motor driver
-- Higher EMI: Increased electromagnetic interference.
+- Higher EMI: Increased electromagnetic interference

 __The Role of PWM_DIV:__

 To achieve the desired PWM frequency, you'll need to set the `PWM_DIV` parameter appropriately.
 This parameter divides the system clock to generate the PWM clock.
 A higher PWM_DIV value results in a lower PWM clock frequency.

-- This setting determines the clock frequency for the PWM module.
+- This setting determines the clock frequency for the PWM module
-- It's a hardware-based division of the system clock (80000000).
+- It's a hardware-based division of the system clock (80000000)

 __Balancing Performance and Efficiency:__

 The optimal PWM frequency depends on various factors, including:

-- Motor Characteristics: The type and size of the motors.
+- Motor Characteristics: The type and size of the motors
-- Load Conditions: The expected load on the motors.
+- Load Conditions: The expected load on the motors
-- Desired Performance: The required level of smoothness, responsiveness, and efficiency.
+- Desired Performance: The required level of smoothness, responsiveness, and efficiency

 __Practical Considerations:__